Drum roll, please.

 As we have gone headlong into the new year, I have seen everyone around me making resolutions, committing to dry January (crazy people) and generally making plans for a better version of themselves.
 I actually spent most of 2018 reflecting in this way and made some major changes in my life.

 For the past few years I have been working under the name Unlikely Genius as a sole trader alongside my full time jobs.
 I have always specialised in branding and print design.
 However, in my full time job I have taken something of a meandering path through a few different disciplines, which have all complemented each other and provided a really solid set of compatible skills and have landed me in a really interesting place right now.
 My latest role change has seen me take the leap to become a full time contractor.
 I have tested the waters for a few months and realised how great this lifestyle is for me, adapting to my needs and providing really interesting contracts to work on.
 As a result I have taken the step to turn Unlikely Genius into a limited company and merge my graphics work with the content and instructional design work I have been doing, to offer a full service agency.
 So as of December 19th 2018 I am now Unlikely Genius Ltd. Yay!

-Unlikely Genius specialises in graphic, content and instructional design.
+Unlikely Genius specialises in content, learning and graphic design.